Skip to content

 How do I make reports reproducible?

-Set random seed:
+Set a random seed:

 config = ReportConfig()